To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 The best way to get a credit card with no income is to become an authorized user on someone else's credit card.
 If a family member or friend agrees, you can use the opportunity to build credit until you have steady income to apply for your own card.
 However, it's important to remember that the primary account holder is responsible for any debt.
 If you fail to make payments, it could negatively impact both of your credit histories.

 It's best to apply for a credit card 30-60 days after securing a job.
-This shows credit card issuers that you have consistent, stable income over several pay periods, which can help increase your chances for approval.
+This shows credit card issuers that you have consistent, stable income over several pay periods, which can help increase your chances for credit card approval.

 What is a good line of credit for a first credit card?